Jakub Bureš

 Jakub Bureš (born 26 May 1981) is a Czech football defender.
-He made over 100 appearances in the Gambrinus liga.
+He made over 100 appearances in the Czech First League.
+Bureš started his career at Chmel Blšany in the 1999–2000 season.
 He also played international football at under-21 level for Czech Republic U21, scoring twice in the 2004 UEFA European Under-21 Football Championship qualification Group 3.